 Credit: @buffalogrl716 on Instagram

-One of the newest state parks in the Greater Niagara region, Woodlawn Beach State Park in Buffalo features a lovely one-mile natural sand beach with panoramic views of Lake Erie.
+Woodlawn Beach State Park in Buffalo features a lovely one-mile natural sand beach with panoramic views of Lake Erie.
 In addition to swimming, the beach offers picnic areas, beach volleyball, nature trails, and a playground on the beach.
 For wildlife lovers, Woodlawn Beach supports a diversity of wildlife habitats including one of the finest freshwater sand dune areas remaining on Lake Erie.
-Swimming season is open weekends, Memorial Day weekend through June 19, and daily, June 20 until Labor Day.
+An interpretive nature boardwalk through wooded wetlands will guide you to the beach.
+Swimming season starts Memorial Day weekend for weekends only, and is open daily from early June through Labor Day.

 McCarren Park Pool (New York City)

 Take a dip and unwind in the 37,571-square-foot swim area of the McCarren Park Pool on the border of Williamsburg and Greenpoint in Brooklyn!
 Steeped in rich history, the pool was built in 1936, and was one of the projects overseen by famed New York Parks Commissioner Robert Moses with construction by the Works Progress Administration.
-After being closed for close to 30 years, the pool was renovated and reopened in 2012, and is now one of the city's most popular places to cool off for summer!
+After being closed for nearly 30 years, the pool was renovated and reopened in 2012, and is now one of the city's most popular places to cool off for summer.
+(NYC's outdoor pools open for the season in late June.)

 Ocean Beach Park (Long Island)

 For an old-fashioned day at the beach, lay down your blanket and pitch your umbrella at Ocean Beach Park in Long Beach.
-The beach features a beautiful 4-mile beachfront on the ocean with a 2.2-mile boardwalk, and facilities including an indoor pool, playgrounds, fishing pier, beach volleyball, free summer concerts, beach biathlons, boat ramp, and marina.
+The white sand beach features a beautiful 4-mile beachfront on the ocean with a 2.1-mile boardwalk, and facilities including an indoor pool, playgrounds, fishing pier, beach volleyball, free summer concerts, beach biathlons, boat ramp, and marina.
+Ocean Beach Park opens Memorial Day Weekend for weekends only until mid-June when it opens daily through Labor Day.